cuducos/airnope/README.md

 end
 ```

-If the user posting the message is the owner or an admin of the group, AirNop just rects with 👀 instead.
+If the user posting the message is the group's owner or an admin, AirNop just reacts with 👀 instead.

 #### What it does not do